Dejan Antonić: Managerial career

-Antonić, a UEFA Pro License holder, was appointed by Kitchee as head coach in 2005 and successfully led the team to two trophies in the league on his first year of duty, winning the Hong Kong League Cup and Hong Kong Senior Shield Cup.
+Antonić, a UEFA Pro License holder, was appointed by Kitchee as head coach immediately after his retirement in 2005 and successfully led the team to two trophies in the league on his first year of duty, winning the Hong Kong League Cup and Hong Kong Senior Shield Cup.
 He led the team to defend their Hong Kong League Cup in 2006, during his second year of duty.
-He managed Kitchee towards qualification for 2008 AFC Cup.
+Kitchee also qualified for the 2008 AFC Cup.